coolzoom/wow-old-models/README.md

 # wow old models

-This project is to bring back world of warcraft old models for draenei and night elves.
-Future support for blood elves since the model files of blood elves are broken.
+This project is to bring back world of warcraft old models for draenei, night elves.

+More support towards Blood elves old models since their files are broken.

 I could only provide files for enUS.